-A record or records of arrest will not be used as the sole basis for the termination or proof that the participant engaged in disqualifying criminal activity.
+A record of arrest(s) will not be used as the basis for the termination or proof that the participant engaged in disqualifying criminal activity.

 In making its decision to terminate assistance, OHCD will consider alternatives as described in Section 12-II.C and other factors described in Sections 12-II.D and 12-II.E.
 Upon consideration of such alternatives and factors, OHCD may, on a case-by-case basis, choose not to terminate assistance.